HiteshKishoreDas/hugo_website/content/home/experience.md

     date_start: '2019-09-01'
     date_end: ''
     description: |2-
-    This was my Bachelor's and Master's thesis project.
+    # This was my Bachelor's and Master's thesis project.
 Resulted in a publication in MNRAS.
-    Shatter or not- role of temperature and metallicity in the evolution of thermal instability” (2020) Hitesh Kishore Das, Prakriti Pal Choudhury, Prateek Sharma
+    # Shatter or not role of temperature and metallicity in the evolution of thermal instability” (2020) Hitesh Kishore Das, Prakriti Pal Choudhury, Prateek Sharma

   - title: Summer Research Assistant
     company: Nanyang Technological University